landfills are making coloradans sick

 Landfill pollution impacts all of us — but it doesn’t impact us all equally.
 A deeply entrenched legacy of environmental racism and injustice means that Black and Indigenous people, people of color, and people with low household incomes are disproportionately likely to live in the shadow of a landfill or other highly polluting facility in the U.S.

 More than 2.3 million Coloradans live within five miles of a landfill.
+Those living within this distance of a landfill face an increased risk of adverse health impacts.
 Coloradans with existing health conditions, children, and the elderly are also especially vulnerable to air pollution from landfills, which are associated with severe and chronic health conditions like asthma, organ damage, and cancer.

 The health risks of landfills don’t stop there.
 Pollution from Colorado’s landfills is fueling an air quality crisis across the Front Range, which has been in violation of federal ozone standards for decades.
 Two pollutants from landfills — nitrogen oxides and volatile organic compounds (VOCs) — are key ingredients that combine in the sunlight to form ozone pollution, which can make it difficult to breathe and undermine long-term health.
 In 2024, monitoring stations around the Front Range recorded ozone concentrations well above EPA’s limits on 41 occasions, the highest number since 2021.

-50% of Colorado’s landfills are located near communities where a disproportionate number of residents are older than 64 years old.
+45% of Colorado’s landfills are located near communities where a disproportionate number of households are considered low-income.

 CASE STUDY: TOWER LANDFILL IN COMMERCE CITY

-The Tower Landfill sits within throwing distance of K-12 schools, parks, and childcare facilities.
+The Tower Landfill sits just a short distance away from K-12 schools, parks, and childcare facilities.
 In 2023, the landfill reported emitting an estimated 153,601 million metric tons of carbon dioxide equivalent of methane — the climate impact of 25,804 cars on the road for a year.
 Those who live near the landfill are exposed to higher-than-average levels of harmful gases that can cause and exacerbate health harms.
-Of those who live within 5 miles of the landfill:
+Of those who live in nearby communities*:

 More than 11,600 people are in the 90th percentile for benzene exposure nationwide.